-A number of Environmental Performance Commitments (EPCs) which would also serve to minimize take will be implemented by the Project These include:
+A number of Environmental Performance Commitments (EPCs) which would also serve to minimize take will be implemented by the Project.
+These include:

-• Driving the largest [3 and 2.4 m (10 and 8 ft)] diameter piles within the first few months of the project thereby limiting the time period of greatest potential impact.
+- Driving the largest [3 and 2.4 m (10 and 8 ft)] diameter piles within the first few months of the project thereby limiting the time period of greatest potential impact. - Using cofferdams and silt curtains, where feasible, to minimize discharge of sediment into the river. - Using a vibratory pile driver to the extent feasible (i.e., all piles will be vibrated at least to 36.6 m (120ft) depth or to vibration refusal) particularly for the initial pile segment. - Using bubble curtain, cofferdams, isolation casings, Gunderboom, or other technologies to achieve a reduction of at least 10 dB of noise attenuation. - Using the results of the Hudson River site specific Pile Installation Demonstration Project (PIDP) which includes the testing of various sound attenuation devices to inform the project on the effectiveness of BMP technologies for reducing sound levels, and implementing BMPs to achieve maximum sound reduction. - Limiting the periods of pile driving to no more than 12-hours/day. - Limiting driving of 8 and 10 ft piles with an impact hammer within Zone C [water depths 5.5-13.7 m (18-45 feet)] to 5 hours per day during the period of spawning migration for shortnose and Atlantic sturgeon (April 1 to August 1). - Maintaining a corridor where the sound level is below the West Coast threshold for onset of behavioral effects to fish totaling at least 5000-ft at all times during impact hammer pile driving.
+This corridor shall be continuous to the maximum extent possible but at no point shall any contributing section be smaller than 1500 ft. - Pile tapping (i.e. a series of minimal energy strikes) for an initial period to cause fish to move from the immediate area. - Development of a comprehensive monitoring plan.
+Elements would include:

-- Using cofferdams and silt curtains, where feasible, to minimize discharge of sediment into the river. - Using a vibratory pile driver to the extent feasible (i.e., all piles will be vibrated at least to 36.6 m (120ft) depth or to vibration refusal) particularly for the initial pile segment. - Using bubble curtain, cofferdams, isolation casings, Gunderboom, or other technologies to achieve a reduction of at least 10 dB of noise attenuation. - Using the results of the Hudson River site specific Pile Installation Demonstration Project (PIDP) which includes the testing of various sound attenuation devices to inform the project on the effectiveness of BMP technologies for reducing sound levels, and implementing BMPs to achieve maximum sound reduction. - Limiting the periods of pile driving to no more than 12-hours/day. - Limiting driving of 8 and 10 ft piles with an impact hammer within Zone C [water depths 5.5-13.7 m (18-45 feet)] to 5 hours per day during the period of spawning migration for shortnose and Atlantic sturgeon (April 1 to August 1). - Maintaining a corridor where the sound level is below the West Coast threshold for onset of behavioral effects to fish totaling at least 5000-ft at all times during impact hammer pile driving.
-This corridor shall be continuous to the maximum extent possible but at no point shall any contributing section be smaller than 1500 ft. - Pile tapping (i.e. a series of minimal energy strikes) for an initial period to frighten fish so that they move from the immediate area. - Development of a comprehensive monitoring plan.
-Elements would include: - Monitoring locations to characterize the hydroacoustic field surrounding pile driving operations to evaluate the performance of underwater noise attenuation systems that are integral to the project. - Monitoring water quality parameters such as temperature, salinity, and suspended sediment concentrations in the vicinity of the pile driving. - Monitoring fish mortality and inspection of fish for types of injury. - Monitoring predation levels by gulls and other piscivorous birds, which would indicate that they are finding an increased number of dead or dying fish at the surface. - Developing criteria for re-initiating consultation with NMFS should specific numbers of shortnose or Atlantic sturgeon come to the surface injured or dead. - Preparing a Standard Operating Procedures Manual outlining the monitoring and reporting methods to be implemented during the program. - In addition, dredging using an environmental bucket would only be conducted during a threemonth period from August 1 to November 1 for the three years of the construction period in which dredging would occur, in order to minimize the potential for impacts to sturgeon migration, as well as migration by other fish species.
+- Monitoring water quality parameters such as temperature, salinity, and suspended sediment concentrations in the vicinity of the pile driving. - Monitoring fish mortality and inspection of fish for types of injury, as well as a program for determining contaminant levels in dead sturgeon through tissue analysis methods. - Monitoring the rate of recovery of the benthic community within the dredged area and armored bottom and also providing site specific information on sedimentation processes and time of recovery of sturgeon foraging soft bottom habitat following construction and temporary modification of bottom habitat. - Supporting the Atlantic and shortnose sturgeon sonic tagging program through coordination with NMFS and NYSDEC.
+This may include placement of telemetry receivers in the project area. - Monitoring predation levels by gulls and other piscivorous birds, which would indicate an increased number of dead or dying fish at the surface. - Preparing a Standard Operating Procedures Manual outlining the monitoring and reporting methods to be implemented during the program. - In addition, dredging (using a clamshell dredge with an environmental bucket) would only be conducted during a three-month period from August 1 to November 1 for the three years of the construction period in which dredging would occur, which would minimize the potential for interaction with the dredge and migration effects to sturgeon and other fish species.